-Frankly, with all the marketing automation, the need for great messaging is only growing, because there’s more materials out there, and so many of them are inferior because they’re not being done by true marketing professionals.
-Firms can go out with a new marketing and sales message at scale because it’s automated, and then there should be enormous monitoring to make sure the sales force is focused where it should be.
+Frankly, with all the marketing automation, the need for great messaging is only growing, because there are more materials out there.
+So many of them are inferior because they’re not being done by true marketing professionals.
+Firms can go out with a new marketing and sales message at scale because it’s automated.
+Then, there should be enormous monitoring to make sure the sales force is focused on what it should be.

 Let’s talk about that.
 How should firms be monitoring the message that the sales force is using?

 When salespeople want too much flexibility because it’s all a custom world, they’re not used to the compliance that drives an asset management firm that’s usually both an RIA and a broker-dealer.
 We live in the reality of compliance.
 If I can have something that’s up to date, compliant, on-message for the entire corporation and looks right because it’s on-brand, that’s 90% of my battle right there.

 With the right automation, a salesperson should be able to go out with component blocks that are accurate, timely, and compliant and put those blocks together however they want, with pages they’re allowed to customize for that specific customer.
 Or, pull data in a customized way that’s sitting in the database, and they can actually get it out and into a presentation that is accurate, timely, and compliant.
 That would be the perfect world.